devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

-:numref:`example-simple-devicetree` shows an example representation of a simple devicetree that is nearly complete enough to boot a simple operating system, with the platform type, CPU, memory and a single UART described.
+:numref:`example-simple-devicetree` shows an example representation of a simple devicetree that is nearly complete enough to boot a simple operating system, with the platform type, CPU, memory, and a single UART described.
 Device nodes are shown with properties and values inside each node.

 .. _example-simple-devicetree: